Egypt Olympic committee wants legal action against club head

 Murtada Mansour of Zamalek FC was sanctioned Saturday by both the Confederation of African Football and the Egyptian Olympic Committee for insulting the head of CAF and for unethical conduct.
 Mansour reacted defiantly, threatening to burn down CAF’s Cairo headquarters, throw it out of Egypt or preventing its head, Ahmad, from entering its offices.

 “It’s a conspiracy against Zamalek,” he said in a video clip posted online late Saturday.
-He said no one could stop him from attending matches and framed the crisis in nationalistic terms, amid a wave of xenophobia that has gripped Egypt in recent years and which is often stoked by the pro-government media.
+He said no one could stop him from attending matches and framed the dispute in nationalistic terms, tapping into a wave of patriotism that has gripped Egypt in recent years and which is often stoked by the pro-government media.

 This is a case of “enlisting the aid of a foreign party against an Egyptian citizen,” he said in the video, alluding to the meeting Saturday between delegates of the Egyptian and international Olympic committees to discuss his case.